upa/nshkmod/README.md

 nshkmod is Linux kernel module.
 It provides
 * Ehternet over NSH over VXLAN-GPE,
 * _nsh_ type interface: An nsh interface is an entry point to a path.
-* SPI/SI, next-hop, transport mapping table on kernel space.
+* SPI/SI, next-hop, transport mapping table in kernel space.
-* packet encapsulation, decapsulation, and forwarding according to the table.
+* packet encapsulation, decapsulation, tx/rx in kernel space.
 * modified iproute2 package.
 You can configure the mapping via `ip nsh` command.

 It is only tested on Ubuntu 14.04.3 trusty, kernel version 3.19.0-25-generic.